natalie-vandepol/compare_taxonomy/README.md

 <a name="sys-req"></a>
 Supplemental Files
 --------
 * Supplementary File 1.
-CONSTAX.zip
+CONSTAX.zip - download and unzip to use CONSTAX
 * Supplementary File 2.
 CONSTAX Tutorial
 * Supplementary File 3. otu_processing.sh - Code for sequence QC and OTU-picking.